For Senior Subject Course Selection information please click here

 Course Description:

-- Idea Presentation: the ability to find the most appropriate method of showcasing ideas to a specific audience – this may be using website, presentation boards, posters, animation, models, video, booklets etc.
+• Idea Presentation: the ability to find the most appropriate method of showcasing ideas to a specific audience – this may be using presentation boards, posters, models or other methods.

 Course Structure: